 Initiative 4.03.
-Child/Youth Step-down Options Program and Provider Recruitment - Phase 1
+Child/Youth Step-down Options Program and Provider Recruitment

 The Department will focus on those areas in which there are currently gaps in services and treatment programs for children and youth.
-These include members with Autism Spectrum Disorder, intellectual and developmental disabilities, severe emotional disturbance, as well as those with dual behavioral health and physical or developmental diagnoses.
+These include members with Autism Spectrum Disorder, intellectual and developmental disabilities, severe emotional disturbance, as well as those with dual behavioral health and physical or developmental diagnosis.

 The Department will work with several providers to develop a viable step-down treatment program, to create models of care that are financially viable and personcentered, with a focus on those children and youth who are currently being sent out of state for services.
 This project will also look at the creation or expansion of a step-down service between hospitals and a short-term residential placement.
+Funding in the form of grants will be available to support the infrastructure and equipment costs associated with this expanded level of care.